The 2025 duPont-Columbia Awards Finalists

 Scripps News

-Ten years after the toxic water contamination scandal, reporters found hundreds of Flint residents still without clean water despite $100 million in cleanup costs, and the city still can’t finish the job.
+Ten years after the toxic water contamination scandal, reporters found hundreds of Flint homes still connected to dangerous lead pipes, despite $100 million in cleanup costs, and the city still can't finish the job.

 Hate Comes to Main Street